+Arthur: How did the Morricone project come about?
+What drew you to Morricone’s work in the first place?
 Alan Bishop: I saw The Good, The Bad and The Ugly when I was a kid on TV.
 The music destroyed me, just the power of it.
 Since then I’ve been listening, collecting and digesting all of his music.
 There was a feeling that if I could wear the music as a talisman, I would be indestructible.
 He worked in so many mediums of sound.
 He composes everything from romantic orchestral music to full-on speaker-thrashing noise.
 And along the way, he does almost every style of music that can be named.
 He is known for the Italian Western themes more than any other style but for those who investigate the massive output of thousands of tracks he’s either composed, co-composed, arranged, or directed, speaking about his work in generalities to educate the unfamiliar is a pointless task.
 For the compilation, Filippo Salvadori, who runs Runt distributing amongst other things, kept me up to date on what Morricone titles which were available to license for the CDs.
 It’s a true mess as Morricone has recorded for dozens of labels and licensing tracks from some of them is near impossible, so I was unable to get all the tracks I wanted and had to compromise.
 Still, it’s a great set.
 I listen to soundtrack music as music, not as a complementary appendage to the film.
 So as long as the music moves me, it’s a good soundtrack.
 Mono-thematic scores usually fail me but Morricone is one who can occasionally make a single theme interesting for the length of an entire soundtrack.
 La Cosa Buffo and The Investigation of a Citizen Above Suspicion both come to mind.

+Can you trace your interest in documenting so-called “world music”?
 I traveled around the States a lot when I was a kid, and when I bought a car, I moved from Saginaw, Michigan to Arizona.
 A cousin had just bought an apartment building in Marbella, Spain and he said we were always welcome to stay for free, so I started saving my money, hustling goods at flea markets.
 In 1983 I sold all my Jimi Hendrix LPs to get the rest of the cash I needed to fly to Spain.
 I was 23.
 Morocco was only a boat ride from Spain and it was cheap to travel around for a few months, so I stayed as long as my money held out.
 The second day I was there I heard that Joujouka sound of the Raitni chanters echoing from an elusive location in the medina of Tetuan.
 When some kids saw me trying to find the origin of the music they brought me up some stairway to a room filled with pretty women and four musicians performing for them.
 It was the remnants of a wedding party and I was the only male guest.
 The musicians gave me some hash and started playing and I danced with the women awhile and we all sat down and had mint tea and snacks, started discussing world events with the older drummer for an hour or so.
 That’s the hospitality of the Arab world.
 No questions asked.
 Want some food?
 Drink?
 Dance?
 Music?
 Hashish?